maturoandrew/text_analysis/README.md

   similarity and subset similarities.
 The former refers to how much the set of distinct 'words' contained in the text overlaps with the corresponding set of the second text.
-The latter studies how many strings of words > 1 word long are in identical in both blocks.
+The latter studies how many strings of words > 1 word long are identical in both blocks.

   In conclusion, we've got a symmetric text comparing tool.
 From my experimention, scores about ~0.7 are strong similarities.
 The scores